-Budget 2019: Treasury leak not unlawful, police say
+Budget leak 'not unlawful', the Treasury's website exploited: Police

-The people who accessed Budget information from the Treasury website did not act illegally.
+Sensitive Budget information made public early was not hacked from the Treasury website but instead accessed legally.

-Instead, they appeared to have used a search tool on the Treasury department's website, which "does not appear to be unlawful", police advised Treasury.
+The people accessing the information appeared to have used a search tool on the Treasury department's website, which "does not appear to be unlawful", police advised Treasury.

+A computer based at Parliament was one of three IP addresses used to access the details on the website.

+The Government had suggested National either hacked the information, or received hacked information, when it released Budget details this week ahead of today's announcement.
+National leader Simon Bridges said the Government's "incompetence" was the real reason for the information being disclosed.

+Treasury Secretary Gabriel Makhlouf had earlier claimed the website had been hacked.

-The person or persons were able to "exploit" the system because Treasury staff had been preparing a clone website in the background that they intended to swap over with the live website on Budget day.
+However, police said today the person or persons were able to "exploit" the system because Treasury staff had been preparing a clone website in the background that they intended to swap over with the live website on Budget day.

-To do this they began uploading some Budget information onto the clone site.
+To do this Treasury staff had begun uploading some Budget information on to the clone site.

-Although not publically accessible, some of the information could be seen when a search was made on the website.
+Although not publicly accessible, some information could be seen when a search was made on the website.

-Investigations into what happened showed about 2000 searches were made for Budget information.
+Investigations into what happened showed about 2000 searches were made for Budget details.

 "The evidence shows deliberate, systematic and persistent searching of a website that was clearly not intended to be public," Treasury said.

-"Evidence was found of searches that were clearly intended to produce results that would disclose embargoed Budget information."
+"Evidence was found of searches that were clearly intended to produce results that would disclose embargoed Budget information.

-"Three IP addresses were identified that performed (in the Treasury's estimation) approximately 2000 searches, over a period of 48 hours, which pieced together the small amount of content available via the search tool."
+"Three IP addresses were identified that performed [in the Treasury's estimation] approximately 2000 searches, over a period of 48 hours, which pieced together the small amount of content available via the search tool.

 "The IP addresses involved belonged to the Parliamentary Service, 2degrees and Vocus."

-The news comes after speculation had begun to mount that the leak of Budget information was more a "cock-up" than hack.
+The news comes after speculation had begun to mount that the Budget leak was more "cock-up" than hack.

-NZ Herald tech writer Juha Saarinen found screenshots of a Google search for "estimates of appropriation 2019/2020" circulating on Twitter suggesting the data was publically accessible.
+NZ Herald tech writer Juha Saarinen found screenshots of a Google search for "estimates of appropriation 2019/2020" circulating on Twitter suggesting the data was publicly accessible.

-Makhlouf had said yesterday that there were more than 2000 unauthorised attempts to get Budget-related information from its website.

-National leader Simon Bridges - whose party had released information - was quick to fire back yesterday, saying claims documents were hacked from Treasury was a lie.
+Bridges - whose party had released information - had also been quick to fire back at claims by Makhlouf yesterday that the site had been hacked, calling them a lie.

 He attacked a "bungling, incompetent" Government over the early release of the sensitive Budget details and stressed his party had obtained its information legally.